xinyao240/INIKNet/README.md

 # INIKNet
-This repository contains the official pytorch implementation for INIKNet (ICCV23)
+This repository contains the official pytorch implementation for INIKNet (Single Image Defocus Deblurring via Implicit Neural Inverse Kernels, ICCV23)

 ## Citation
 If you find our work useful in your research, please consider citing: